jerukan/PyPlume/parcels_configs/README.md

 	- an integer as one of the elements will be treated as a timedelta (in hours)
 - `repeat_dt`: time to wait between releasing batches of particles (in seconds)
 	- if the value is 0 or less, only one batch of particles will be released at the starting time
-- `particles_per_dt`: number of particles to release after every interval of `repeat_dt`
+- `repetitions`: number of times to spawn the cluster of particles
-- `max_variation`: the max amount the longitude and latitude of a particle will be randomized by
 - `spawn_points`: list of [latitude, longitude] pairs to choose from as a spawn location
-- `random_spawn`: whether spawns are randomized and varied between defined spawn points
 - `simulation_dt`: the actual dt used by parcels for the simulation (in seconds)
 - `snapshot_interval`: time to wait between taking a snapshot of the simulation to save as an image in seconds
 - `shown_domain`: basically a cropping option, set to null for default domain